sazonovanton/SirChatalot/README.md

 * Clone the repository.
 * Install the required packages by running the command `pip install -r requirements.txt`.
 * Install the [ffmpeg](https://ffmpeg.org/) library for voice message support (for converting .ogg files to other format) and test it calling `ffmpeg --version` in the terminal.
 Voice message support won't work without it.
-* If you use Linux - install `catdoc` for `.doc` and `.ppt` files support and test it calling `catdoc` in the terminal. `.doc` and `.ppt` files support won't work without it.
-If you use Windows - install `comtypes` for `.doc` and `.ppt` files support with `pip install comtypes`.
-* Create a `.config` file in the `data` directory using the `config.example` file in that directory as a template.
+* Create a `.config` file in the `data` directory using the example file in that directory as a template.
 * Run the bot by running the command `python3 main.py`.

 `Whitelist.txt`, `banlist.txt`, `.config`, `chat_modes.ini`, are stored in the `./data` directory.
 Logs rotate every day and are stored in the `./logs` directory.

 Bot is designed to talk to you in a style of a knight in the middle ages by default.
-You can change that in the `./data/.config` file (SystemMessage).
+You can change that in the `./data/.config` file (`SystemMessage`).

 There are also some additional styles that you can choose from: Alice, Bob, Charlie and Diana.
 You can change style from chat by sending a message with `/style` command, but your current session will be dropped.
 Styles can be set up in the `./data/chat_modes.ini` file.
 You can add your own styles there or change the existing ones.